Skip to main content

 Every man has the right to live without violence.

-Many people can't imagine:
+Many people cannot imagine:

 But many men experience violence.